eacdc/QC-Tool/README.md

 3. **Start Audit**:
    - Click "Start Audit" button on any process card
    - System fetches inspection template from `GetProcessInspectionTemplate` stored procedure
-   - Currently uses hardcoded ProcessID 10337 as per requirement
+   - Uses actual ProcessID from the running process data
    - Dynamic audit form is generated with all inspection parameters

 4. **Complete Audit Form**: